The Drawing Room은 뉴욕과 뉴저지를 기반으로 활동하는 한인 예술가들의 모임입니다. 2009년부터 작업과 전시를 통한 그룹활동을 이어오고 있습니다.

-In addition to seeking value in culture and art, we also discuss the quest for balance and direction in life.
+In addition to seeking value in culture and art, we also discuss the quest for balance and direction in everyday life.

 Sung Shin Woman’s University